x44/mosi-docker-registry/README.md

 ## Create a Self-Signed Certificate
 You can either
 - Use `tools/generate-server-certificate` from the Mosi binary distribution
-- Or use `scripts/generate-server-certificate.sh`
+- Use `scripts/generate-server-certificate.sh` from the Mosi binary distribution
-- Or manually create the certificate with OpenSSL:
+- Or follow the steps below:

 1) Create a certificate request file 'mosi.cfg' with the following content.<br>
-Replace DNS:mosi with the server name you configured in `server.name`.<br>
+Replace DNS:mosi with the server name you configured in `server.name`<br>
-Replace IP:addresses with the server's IP address(es).
+Replace IP:127.0.0.1,IP:192.168.1.2 with your server's IP address(es)

 ```
 [req]